 But don’t go wild munching on Hershey’s Kisses just yet.
-Most of the chocolate you see on supermarket shelves is highly processed with few benefits.
-The rule of thumb is the darker the chocolate, the more health benefits.
+Most of the chocolate you see on supermarket shelves is highly processed and is not considered a great food for the brain.

 9. Egg Yolks

 On the nutritional naughty list for years, egg yolks are finally experiencing their well-deserved day in the sun.
 If you’ve been eating only egg whites, the yolk’s on you.

 10. Extra Virgin Olive Oil

 Including EVOO in your diet may not only improve learning and memory, but also reverse the age- and disease-related changes.
-(7) The oil also helps fight against ADDLs, proteins that are toxic to the brain and induce Alzheimer’s.
-(8)
+The oil also helps fight against ADDLs, proteins that are toxic to the brain and induce Alzheimer’s.

 As great as extra virgin olive oil is, remember that it’s not a good option for cooking, as it hydrogenizes and begins decomposing at high temperatures.
 The best way to get your fill is by eating it cold or at room temperature.

-11. Green, Leafy Vegetables
+11. Green Leafy Vegetables

 It turns out that Popeye was onto something with his spinach obsession.
 Getting regular helpings of leafy green brain foods — like kale, Swiss chard and romaine lettuce — can help keep dementia at bay according to new research.
-(9)

 In the study, which evaluated the eating habits and mental ability of more than 950 older adults for an average of five years, those adults who ate a serving of leafy green veggies once or twice a day experienced slower mental deterioration than those who ate no vegetables, even when factors like age, education and family history of dementia were factored in.